AARP Hearing Center

 - Cosigned private student loans: Financial institutions usually will not make a loan directly to a student alone.
 Instead, they require a cosigner.
 Often, parents, grandparents, and other family members serve as cosigners.
 Many cosigners do not understand that they are legally responsible for repaying a loan if the student fails to do so.

 Problems with for-profit colleges: For-profit colleges claim to expand educational opportunities for underserved populations, who are more likely to attend them.
-This includes historically disadvantaged racial and ethnic groups, people with low incomes, single parents, and older students seeking new skills.
+This includes racial and ethnic groups that are discriminated against, people with low incomes, single parents, and older students seeking new skills.
 But for-profit colleges are expensive and often do not offer valuable educational opportunities for students.
 This makes them especially risky for the vulnerable students who typically enroll.
 More than half of them ultimately drop out.
-One study of data obtained through a Freedom of Information Act request with the Department of Education found that for-profit colleges accounted for 99 percent of fraud claims filed by students.
-At the same time, for-profit colleges only enrolled 10 percent of students yet accounted for 18 percent of outstanding federal loan dollars.
+One study found that the vast majority of for-profit college students experience higher debt and lower pay than they did before.

 In response to servicing challenges, several states have established student loan ombudsmen to monitor and address borrowers’ concerns.
 Some now also license student loan servicers for both federal and private loans.
 This enables states to ensure that minimum standards are met and that servicers can be held accountable if they fail to adequately meet borrowers’ needs.